President Curtis (Rick and Morty): Seasons 3–5

 In "Rickdependence Spray", the Smith family is airlifted to the Pentagon's war room by the President, where Morty agrees to lie for Rick and tells the President that they know nothing about the outbreak of Sperm Monsters, claiming them to be from space.
 At Morty's suggestion, the President sends Rick, Morty, and a helicopter full of marines and nuclear weapons to the Grand Canyon to destroy the sperm.
 Summer volunteers an egg as a solution, and soldiers plan to shoot it into space after all the sperm enter the egg.
 After the sperm and their queen are killed, one sperm manages to fertilizes the egg himself out of instinct.
 Summer attempts to destroy her egg, but the President intervenes because he cannot be publicly seen condoning abortion.
 Sometime later, before the events of "Gotron Jerrysis Rickvangelion", the President has Summer brought to her "Giant Incest Baby" on Mars by the military.

-In "Rick & Morty's Thanksploitation Spectacular", the President attempts to have Rick and Morty arrested after Morty accidentally unleashes a giant robotic assassin from inside the Statue of Liberty.
+In "Rick & Morty's Thanksploitation Spectacular", the President attempts to have Rick and Morty arrested after Morty accidentally unleashes a giant robotic assassin from inside the Statue of Liberty along with destroying the U.S. Constitution.
 The President has sent out multiple armored trucks, only one of which contains the presidential turkeys and will be guarded by turkey marines.
 Rick plans to sneak aboard by turning himself into a turkey.
 The President has himself also turned into a turkey to identify Rick.
 The marines pull out the wrong turkey and inject it with the President's DNA.
 While Rick and Morty return home and restore the President to human form, the Turkey President begins turning turkeys into large, muscular turkey-human soldiers.
 Observing on the news that the Turkey President plans to turn every turkey in America into soldiers, the President frees a group of previously warring alien species united by their hatred of turkeys.
 The President fights his turkey counterpart in hand-to-hand combat, ultimately defeating him.
 The President gives Rick a true pardon afterwards.